loganheffernan2/thesis-blank/blog/nida-abdullah.md

 **LH** I do, too, and I think that’s where Evening Class or similar models are most interesting.
 They harness the importance of being in a room together but also challenge the hierarchy of traditional learning.

-**NA** I think Black Mountain originally ran on this idea that there was no teacher.
+**NA** I think Black Mountain <span class="contentNote">(18)</span> originally ran on this idea that there was no teacher.
 They were all together working together, and the ideas came from all of them.
 There wasn’t really a leader.
 If you really want to go radical with it, maybe you all get paid for going to school as much as the teacher.
 Of course we have to have jobs, but you could think about what the economic model of it is, too.

 I think it doesn’t have to be the way it is, it’s just the way it is because it’s a business.
 What does school even mean?
 Potentially the institution might break down.
 It might fail one day.